syncfusion-content/javascript-docs/js/api/ejDiagram.md

 {% endhighlight %}

-### historyManager.redoStack `function`
+### historyManager.redoStack `Number`
 {:#members:historymanager-redostack}

-A method that takes a history entry as argument and returns the number of redo operation to be stored on the history manager
+ redoStack property takes a history entry as argument and returns the number of redo operation to be stored on the history manager

 #### Default Value: